Ronnie Rooke: Playing career

 Rooke was born in Guildford, Surrey, and began his playing career with local club Guildford City.
 He then had a spell with Woking in 1932–33 during which he scored 29 goals from 16 appearances in all competitions.
 In 1933, he joined Crystal Palace, who were at the time in the Third Division South.
 He played mainly for the Palace reserve side, only playing eighteen league matches and scoring six goals between 1933 and 1936.
 He then moved to Second Division club Fulham for a £300 fee in November 1936.
 He was the club's leading scorer for three consecutive seasons and contributed all six goals in a 6–0 FA Cup demolition of Bury, which is still (as of 2013) a club record.

 He had scored 57 goals in 87 league matches for Fulham before the outbreak of the second world war.
 However, Rooke's career did not stop, serving as a physical training instructor in the RAF, enabled him to continue playing, where he made 199 appearances in the wartime games for Fulham, scoring 212 goals.
 He also won a Wartime International cap for England in 1942, against Wales.
 In 1945, Rooke had guested for Arsenal in a match against the touring Dynamo Moscow team.
 The resumption of league football in 1946 saw Rooke score a further 13 goals in 18 appearances for Fulham, before a surprising transfer to the first division strugglers Arsenal in December that year.
-Rooke left Fulham after scoring 70 goals in 105 league appearances for the club.
-Despite being 35 years old and never having played in the top flight, the Gunners paid £1,000 with two players, Cyril Grant and Dave Nelson moving to Craven Cottage.
+Rooke left Fulham after scoring 70 goals in 105 league appearances for the club and a total of 291 including war games.
+Despite being 35 years old and never having played in the top flight, the Gunners paid £1,000 with two players, Cyril Grant and Dave Nelson, moving to Craven Cottage.

 However surprising the signing may have been, Rooke made an immediate impact: he scored the winner on his debut, against Charlton Athletic on 14 December 1946, and by the end of the season had taken his total to 21 goals from 24 league matches and helped Arsenal finish in mid-table.
 He scored 33 league goals in 1947–48, a total that made him that season's First Division top scorer, and helped propel the Gunners to their sixth League title.
 He remains (as of 2020) Arsenal's all-time record-holder for the most goals scored in a postwar season.
 Rooke scored another 15 goals in 1948–49, including one in Arsenal's 4–3 victory over Manchester United in the 1948 FA Charity Shield.
 For the Gunners Rooke scored 70 goals in 94 matches in all competitions.

 In total he scored 170 goals from 256 appearances in the Football League for Crystal Palace, Fulham and Arsenal.
 His goal exploits continued in non-league football, becoming a player-manager for various clubs before his eventual retirement, ending a career that stretched over thirty years.